 - 26. Ownership of Results.
-Any interest of Contractor or its Subcontractors, in drawings, plans, specifications, blueprints, studies, reports, memoranda, computation sheets, computer files and media or other documents prepared by Contractor or its subcontractors in connection with services to be performed under this Agreement, shall become the property of and will be transmitted to City.
+Any interest of Contractor or its Subcontractors, in drawings, plans, specifications, blueprints, studies, reports, memoranda, computation sheets, computer files and media or other documents prepared by Contractor or its subcontractors for City as part of the Services to be performed under this Agreement, which shall not include software developed by Contractor, shall become the property of and will be transmitted to City.
 However, Contractor may retain and use copies for reference and as documentation of its experience and capabilities. - 27.
 Works for Hire.
-If, in connection with services performed under this Agreement, Contractor or its subcontractors create artwork, copy, posters, billboards, photographs, videotapes, audiotapes, systems designs, software, reports, diagrams, surveys, blueprints, source codes or any other original works of authorship, such works of authorship shall be works for hire as defined under Title 17 of the United States Code, and all copyrights in such works are the property of the City.
+If, as part of the Services performed under this Agreement, Contractor or its subcontractors create artwork, copy, posters, billboards, photographs, videotapes, audiotapes, systems designs, software, reports, diagrams, surveys, blueprints, source codes or any other original works of authorship, such works of authorship shall be works for hire as defined under Title 17 of the United States Code, and all copyrights in such works are the property of the City.
 If it is ever determined that any works created by Contractor or its subcontractors under this Agreement are not works for hire under U.S. law, Contractor hereby assigns all copyrights to such works to the City, and agrees to provide any material and execute any documents necessary to effectuate such assignment.
-With the approval of the City,

-Contractor may retain and use copies of such works for reference and as documentation of its experience and capabilities.

-- 28. Audit and Inspection of Records.
+With the approval of the City, Contractor may retain and use copies of such works for reference and as documentation of its experience and capabilities. - 28.
+Audit and Inspection of Records.
 Contractor agrees to maintain and make available to the City, during regular business hours, accurate books and accounting records relating to its work under this Agreement.
 Contractor will permit City to audit, examine and make excerpts and transcripts from such books and records, and to make audits of all invoices, materials, payrolls, records or personnel and other data related to all other matters covered by this Agreement, whether funded in whole or in part under this Agreement.
 Contractor shall maintain such data and records in an accessible location and condition for a period of not less than five years after final payment under this Agreement or until after final audit has been resolved, whichever is later.
 The State of California or any federal agency having an interest in the subject matter of this Agreement shall have the same rights conferred upon City by this Section. - 29.
 Subcontracting.
 Contractor is prohibited from subcontracting this Agreement or any part of it unless such subcontracting is first approved by City in writing.
 Neither party shall, on the basis of this Agreement, contract on behalf of or in the name of the other party.
-An agreement made in violation of this provision shall confer no rights on any party and shall be null and void. - 30.
-Assignment.
-The services to be performed by Contractor are personal in character and neither this Agreement nor any duties or obligations hereunder may be assigned or delegated by the Contractor unless first approved by City by written instrument executed and approved in the same manner as this Agreement. - 31.
-Non-Waiver of Rights.
-The omission by either party at any time to enforce any default or right reserved to it, or to require performance of any of the terms, covenants, or provisions hereof by the other party at the time designated, shall not be a waiver of any such default or right to which the party is entitled, nor shall it in any way affect the right of the party to enforce such provisions thereafter.
+An agreement made in violation of this provision shall confer no rights on any party and shall be null and void.